-WELCOME 1950's Pennsylvania State Road Maps BOTTOM
+WELCOME 1950's Pennsylvania State Road Maps WELCOME

 1950 Here is a cover with a proclamation from the Governor stating what a superb job he is doing.

-1951 If Governor Fine's administration did nothing else, it issued road maps from 1951 to 1954 with very nice cover designs.
+1951 If Governor Fine's administration did nothing else, it issued official road maps from 1951 to 1954 with very nice cover designs.
 This is a drawing of the state seal with the motto: Virtue, Liberty, and Independence.
 A better job could have been done on the bird.

 1952 This cover, and the one for 1953, appear to have the same artist as the 1949 cover.

-1953 Again, a very nice cover design.
+1953 Again, a very nice cover design on this official map.

 1954 And another one.
 This is a drawing of the state flag.
 The flags of all the states and territories line the grand walkway approaching Mount Rushmore.
 The Map Image shows the 'state' of state cartography.
+This map was also issued with Governor Leader's imprimatur.

 1956 This map commemorated the 250th anniversary of Ben Franklin's birth, 1706.